SKIP TO:

 Regency 2-3

-What if you could share Israel's story with the world while creating economic development in the country's South?
+What if you could share Israel's story with the world while driving economic development in the country's South?
 Jewish National Fund’s Israel Entertainment Fund does just that.
 With critically acclaimed productions already under its belt, learn how the fund strategically supports cinematic productions with impact.
-Enjoy the Red Alert debut series trailer!
-(Full episodes being shown late Saturday night.
-See below for details.)
+Hear from the creators of the new Red Alert series and the leaders of the IEF about how Red Alert and the IEF are amplifying Israel's voice worldwide.
+(Full episodes of Red Alert debuting Thursday evening at 9 pm.)
 Capacity: 600 people.

 Speakers: